steven-sf-lam/cadence-rolling-baseline-wearable/doc/FULL_SPEC.md

 - formal change-detection inference,
 - multi-runner external validation,
 - complete sensor-error modeling,
-- and downstream application-facing composite execution scores.[file:189]
+- and downstream application-facing composite execution scores.

-A downstream per-session score may exist in broader product or app design, but it is **not** the methodological contribution documented here.[file:189]
+A downstream per-session score may exist in broader product or app design, but it is **not** the methodological contribution documented here.

 ---